joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-handling-example-alarm-clock.md

 This method does several things, including storing the alarm message and creating a Date object (`alarmTime`) representing the actual moment in time when the alarm is to go off.
-Of most relevance to the current discussion, in the final several lines of the method, the `alarmTimer` variable’s timer is set and activated.
+Of most relevance to the current discussion, in the final several lines of the method, the `alarmTimer` variable's timer is set and activated.
 First, its `reset()` method is called, stopping the timer and resetting it in case it is already running.
-Next, the current time (represented by the `now` variable) is subtracted from the `alarmTime` variable’s value to determine how many milliseconds need to pass before the alarm goes off.
-The Timer class doesn’t trigger its `timer` event at an absolute time, so it is this relative time difference that is assigned to the `delay` property of `alarmTimer`.
+Next, the current time (represented by the `now` variable) is subtracted from the `alarmTime` variable's value to determine how many milliseconds need to pass before the alarm goes off.
+The Timer class doesn't trigger its `timer` event at an absolute time, so it is this relative time difference that is assigned to the `delay` property of `alarmTimer`.
 Finally, the `start()` method is called to actually start the timer.